TarodBOFH/tarodbofh.github.io/_posts/2018-07-24-so-here-i-am.md

 It has been a really long long time since I first wanted to create my tech-blog.
 It all started around the early 00s (yes, I' m that old...) but I had the feeling it was not going to have the right quality nor I had found the right medium (wink, wink :wink: ) to publish it.
-{: .drop-letter}

 So let's start about myself.

-I was born in the end of the 70's in Spain.
+I was born in the end of the 70s in Spain.
 I think myself as a millennial (eat that!) since I am no generation-X, so I must be generation-Y.

 I am a software engineer, and I have been since I was a teenager (actually, sooner than that).